 Crucial conversations happen when there are opposing opinions, strong emotions, and high stakes.
 In order to effect a change and thereby the result, one must have the communication (crucial conversation) as a means, not an end.
-The goal of crucial conversations is dialogue, avoiding violence and silence.
+The goal of crucial conversations is dialogue and avoiding violence and silence.
 In crucial conversation there are facts that we need to consider:

 The principles of crucial conversation include:

 “Purpose” returns us to the goals discussed earlier.
 If people feel they are being manipulated, that you’re trying to win or look good, you want to punish them, etc., you can forget honest dialogue.
 What you’ll get is silence or violence.
-One strategy to get to mutual purpose is to commit, recognize, invent and brainstorm (CRIB).
+One strategy to get to mutual purpose is to commit, recognize, invent, and brainstorm (CRIB).